muniah/911-call-data-visualization/solution.md

 </div>

-** Now use seaborn to create a countplot of the Day of Week column with the hue based off of the Reason column. **
+Now I'll use seaborn to create a countplot of the Day of Week with the hue based off of the Reason column.

 ```python